Ali-Noghabi/jupyter_notebooks/nqueen-genetic/README.md

 # **N-Queens Genetic Solver**

-## **Project Description**

-The N-Queens Genetic Solver is an implementation of the N-Queens problem using a genetic algorithm.
-This project leverages evolutionary computation principles to find a solution where N queens are placed on an N×N chessboard such that no two queens threaten each other.
-The program evolves a population of potential solutions, progressively improving through selection, crossover, and mutation.
+implementation of the N-Queens problem using a genetic algorithm.

 ## **What is the N-Queens Problem?**